Welcome to California Technological Care (CTC)! Our mission is to increase access to technology and digital resources for under-resourced communities.

 Mission

 Our mission is to bridge the digital divide by providing equitable access to technology, digital literacy education, and resources.
 We aim to empower under- resourced and marginalized communities, and to ensure that everyone has the skills and tools they need to thrive in today’s digital world.
-Through partnerships, advocacy, and community outreach, we strive to create a more just and equitable society where technology is a tool for inclusion, rather than a barrier to opportunity
+Through partnerships, advocacy, and community outreach, we strive to create a more just and equitable society where technology is a tool for inclusion, rather than a barrier to opportunity.

 What People Say